Learn and Build Experience: Frequently asked questions

 Unfortunately, we do not accommodate requests for participants to be kept together.
-Part of the experience of a Learn and Build trip is working with a group of entirely new people (from all over the country) who bring different perspectives and strengths to the team.
+The Learn and Build Experience is about traveling to a new place, meeting new people and trying new things.
 If you are interested in participating in a Habitat trip with an existing group, please visit the Collegiate Challenge page.

 How is this trip different from Collegiate Challenge?

 Unlike Collegiate Challenge, participants sign up as individuals instead of groups.
 The Learn and Build Experience is for students who are excited to learn about Habitat’s mission and want the chance to go to an unfamiliar place with unfamiliar people.
 There is also an educational component to the Learn and Build Experience program that is not built into every Collegiate Challenge trip.